 Remove “salt and pepper” noise – for this type of noise reduction there is just one control; use it to set the Noise type in the picture.

-Remove additive noise – with default settings, when you are removing additive noise, you can use the Brightness and Colors sliders to set the noise reduction level independently for the picture’s brightness and color elements.
+Remove additive noise – with default settings, when you are removing additive noise, you can use the Luminance and Colors sliders to set the noise reduction level independently for the picture’s luminance and color elements.